-- "Savings Plan" means the DTE Energy Company Savings and Stock Ownership Plan (tax-qualified 401(k) plan) - "Supplemental Savings Plan" means the DTE Energy Company Supplemental Savings Plan (nonqualified 401(k) plan)
+- "Savings Plan" means the DTE Energy Company Savings and Stock Ownership Plan (tax-qualified 401(k) plan). - The Savings Plan is made up of three distinct subdivisions, which originate from the merger of former plans.
+These subdivisions are generally referred to as the DTE Electric Savings Plan, the MCN Savings Plan and the Citizens Savings Plan.
+Participation in the subdivisions may be dependent upon the defined benefit plan in which the employee participates.
+None of the Named Executive Officers participate in the Citizens Savings Plan. - "Supplemental Savings Plan" means the DTE Energy Company Supplemental Savings Plan (nonqualified 401(k) plan).